If You Test Positive to COVID-19

 Do Not Require Doctor's Notes

-Current MDH recommendations include self-quarantining if you have contact with a COVID-19 positive person.
 With the fluidity of the health of our community and the demands on healthcare providers, students and employees may not have doctor’s notes to share.
-For the Fall 2021 semester, please extend some grace to students and colleagues who report being COVID-19 test positive.
+For the Fall 2022 semester, please extend some grace to students and colleagues who report being COVID-19 test positive.
 This is also true if someone has contact with someone who has COVID-19.